 Every 40+-year-old investor learned his or her lesson from the 2000 dot com bubble.
 When you've had a multi-bagger homerun in names like Tesla, Bitcoin, and more, you convert some of those funny money gains into real assets like real estate.
 You most certainly do not roundtrip your Pets.com and Webvan stocks to zero!

-As the mania for crypto, NFTs, Reddit YOLO stocks, and growth stocks rages on, more money will smartly find its way into the housing market for diversification.
-At the end of the day, these huge gains will be converted to buy things that improve the quality of an investor’s life.
-Otherwise, it’s all kind of pointless.
+At the end of the day, these huge gains will be converted to buy things that improve the quality of an investor's life.
+In other words, real assets like real estate, art, wine, cars, and so forth.
+Otherwise, it's all kind of pointless.